Solar Eclipse Corona

 Are you ready for the next event?

 Safety comes first.
-Don't risk your vision with uncertified equipment.
+Don't risk your vision with uncertified gear.

 Verify if your glasses are safe